 We have limits for ourselves so that we keep our stuff under control.
 SET LIMITS by using containers and shelves and drawers.
 A drawer is a natural limit.
 Once the drawer is full you know you need to purge again.
 You could also set a limit in a drawer by using drawer dividers or baskets.

 Set a plan to MAINTAIN what you’ve worked so hard to attain!
 Labeling the space helps everyone in the family know what belongs there.
-I use this label maker from Sam’s Club.
+I use any Brother P-touch Label maker like this one.
 Routine cleaning and organizing will keep your spaces purged and tidy.

 Set your timer and start